-- 5.2 Accepting that the strategic and operational context for the Council will not revert to a known status quo and a 'new normal' will have to be positively embraced.
-The Recovery Plan will be guided by the following underpinning principles: - Ensuring the Council's financial stability, resilience and growth. - Delivering essential services for residents and businesses. - The Council's role to facilitate local economic growth. - Embracing transformation and accelerating opportunities to change the way in which the Council operates (e.g. launching MyAccount). - Continuing to resource and drive forward strategic programmes and priorities (e.g. Otterpool Park, establishment of a new housing service). - Reshaping services and budgets as required to ensure the Recovery Plan is adequately resourced. - Engaging with our staff and customers. - Building on the upsurge of community cohesion through positive enablement of communities. - Working in partnership at County and East Kent level, where appropriate, in order to achieve better value and outcomes across all recovery actions. - Promoting key issues at national and local level to ensure positive outcomes for the District.
+- 5.2 Accepting that the strategic and operational context for the Council will not revert to a known status quo, and a 'new normal' will be positively embraced, the Recovery Plan will be guided by the following underpinning principles: - Continuing to improve delivery of high quality essential services for residents and businesses; - Building on the strength of community support expressed through the COVID situation through positive enablement of our communities; - Opportunities to encourage and facilitate sustainable travel; - Embracing opportunities to improve the way in which the Council interacts efficiently with customers to improve services (e.g. launching MyAccount); - Continuing to facilitate local economic growth and promote investment opportunities, particularly those in 'clean and green' sectors; - Resourcing and driving forward strategic programmes and Council priorities (e.g. Otterpool Park, establishing a council-led housing service); - Ensuring the Council's financial stability, resilience and growth by reshaping services and budgets as required to ensure recovery is sustainable; - Engaging effectively with our staff and customers; - Working in partnership at County and with East Kent colleagues, where appropriate, in order to achieve better value and outcomes across all recovery actions; and

+Promoting key issues at national and local level to ensure positive outcomes for communities across the District.